daedalus/MyOEIS/README.md

 61. [A374510](https://oeis.org/A374510) [SeqDB](https://sequencedb.net/s/A374510)  Sum of those numbers t which have a unique representation as the sum of floor(n/2) distinct squares from among 1^2,...,n^2.

 62. [A374730](https://oeis.org/A374730) [SeqDB](https://sequencedb.net/s/A374730)  a(n) = n * binomial(floor(log_2(n)) + 1, 2).

+63. [A374720](https://oeis.org/A374720) [SeqDB](https://sequencedb.net/s/A374720).
+Permutation rank of the initial state S of length n in an RC4-like Key Scheduling Algorithm with key comprising numbers 1 to n.